quinnkeast/design-principles-for-realtime-captions/README.md

 4. **Don't single out the use of captions.**
 When joining a video call, all participants are aware that they are sharing their audio and video with other participants.
 Each participant can choose to share or not share their audio and video.
 People relying on captions should not be singled out as using captions, as captions aren't recordings: they're an alternate form of audio that other participants choose to share.

-5. **Captions are a choice that must be present outside the immediate context of a video call.**
+5. **Caption preferences must be equal to video and audio preferences.**
 Never put people in a position where they have gaps in accessibility.
-Give people control over enabling captions before they enter a conversation, in the same way people have control over their camera and microphone settings before they join a call.
+Give people control over enabling captions before they enter a conversation, and expose caption preferences alongside video and audio preferences both inside and outside an active call.
 And respect their choices: if someone chooses to use captions, remember that choice for the next call.

 6. **Prioritize something over nothing.**
 Humans are incredible at using context to derive meaning.
 Machine learning has a long way to go.
 That's why we should prioritize something over nothing.
 If the speech-to-text engine isn't confident in a specific transcription and is likely to make adjustments with further context, deliver it anyway with confidence indicators and make corrections as they become available.